 What To Do If Your Pipes Freeze

 If your pipes have frozen, the first step is to remain calm.
 Just because they are frozen, it doesn’t mean they have burst yet.
 If you see leaking water from a burst pipe, there are different steps to take.

 If you turn on your faucet and it doesn’t move water or only slowly drips it out, find a way to put heat on your pipes.
 Using something like a space heater, heating pad, hairdryer, or even a standard blanket can help restore heat to your pipes.
 However, it is imperative that you do not use something with an open flame, such as a blowtorch, lighter, or propane heater.
 That significantly raises your odds of fire damage or a house fire to your place of residency!

 If your pipes have busted, the first thing you will want to do is turn off your water.
 The sooner you do it, the less water damage that can occur.
 Make sure everyone in your residence knows where the water shutoff valve is.
 The next thing you will want to do is call the ServiceMaster By Rice location closest to you to come help with any sort of clean up needed.
-If there is standing water throughout your home, avoid touching it, as you could get shocked from electricity within the water from appliances.
+If there is standing water throughout your home, avoid touching it, as you could get shocked by electricity within the water from appliances.